dennlinger/klexikon/README.md

   journal = "Under Submission",
 }
 ```
-We will update the README shortly with reference to our actual arXiv preprint.
+We will update the README shortly with reference to our actual arXiv preprint, or accepted paper.